 Respect for Self and Others

 Students are expected to conduct themselves in ways that exemplify respect for people of all races, religions, and ethnic groups and to adhere to personal values without unduly imposing them on others.
 In interpersonal relationships, students are expected to respect the rights of others, particularly their right to refuse to participate in any activity.
 At no time should students harass, assault, or violate the privacy of other persons.

-Furthermore, students should take responsibility to serve as leaders in promoting compassion for others and in challenging prejudice against all individuals and groups whether due to race, gender, age, marital status, religion, nationality, socioeconomic status, political persuasion, sexual orientation, disability, or medical disease.
+Furthermore, students are encouraged to take responsibility to serve as leaders in promoting compassion for others and in challenging prejudice against all individuals and groups whether due to race, gender, age, marital status, religion, nationality, socioeconomic status, political persuasion, sexual orientation, disability, medical disease, or other differences.